JaydnEdwards/unofficial-drakonym-statblock/README.md

 An Obsidian plugin for rendering TTRPG stat blocks from YAML code blocks.
 Designed for Drakonym.

+This is an independent product published under the Drakonym Creator License (DCL) and is not affiliated with or endorsed by Crossed Paths Press.
+Drakonym™, Akeroth™, and the Runebinder™ System are © 2025 Crossed Paths Press.

 ## Usage

 Create a code block with the `rbs` identifier and define your stat block in YAML: